hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 ```

-In the server above, let's breakdown what's happening:
+In the server above, let's break down what's happening:

 - We receive the payload `session_variables` as the request body from the Action.
-- We make a request to the [Auth0's Management API](https://auth0.com/docs/api/management/v2/create-m2m-app), passing in the user_id to get details about this user.
+- We make a request to the [Auth0's Management API](https://auth0.com/docs/api/management/v2/create-m2m-app), passing in the `user_id` to get details about this user.
-- Once we get a response, we return back the object `{email: resp.email, picture: resp.picture}` as response.
+- Once we get a response from the Auth0 API in our server, we form the following object `{email: resp.email, picture: resp.picture}` and send it back to the client.
 Else, we return an error case.

 In case you are stuck with the code above, use the following [readymade
 server](https://glitch.com/~auth0-hasura-action) on Glitch to clone it.
+You also need to remix the Glitch project to start modifying any code.

 ### Environment variables
-After remixing to your own project on Glitch, modify the `.env` file to enter the
+In your Glitch app source code, modify the `.env` file to enter the
 - `AUTH0_MANAGEMENT_API_TOKEN`
 - `AUTH0_DOMAIN`

 values appropriately.
 The AUTH0_MANAGEMENT_API_TOKEN can be obtained from the Auth0 project.